SerenaTetart/Object_Detection/README.md

 What EfficientDet and BiFPN in particular did is to:

+1. Add bottum-up path aggregation network, conventional top-down FPN is limited by the one-way information flow.
+(Making it bidirectional)
-1. Remove all nodes that have only one input edge.
+2. Remove all nodes that have only one input edge.
 The intuition is that if a node has only one input edge with no feature fusion, then it will have less contribution to the feature network.
-2. Add an extra edge from the original input to the output node if they are at the same level in order to fuse more features without adding much cost
+3. Add an extra edge from the original input to the output node if they are at the same level in order to fuse more features without adding much cost
-3. Treat each bidirectional path as one single layer and have multiple of these to enable more high-level feature fusion.
+4. Treat each bidirectional path as one single layer and have multiple of these to enable more high-level feature fusion.

 #### Compound Scaling: